-- 16 chapter Revel reading assignments and quizzes @ 50 points each
+- 16 chapter Revel reading assignments and quizzes 50 points each 800 total

-800 total

 - 1 term project @ 200

-- 5 discussion assignments @ 100 each
+- 10 discussion assignments @ 100 1000

-- 5 Journal assignments @ 100 each

 Points necessary for each grade: A= 2000-1800, B= 1600-1799, C= 1400-1599, D= 1200-1399, F= 1199 and below.

-Please use the grade calculator located with the course calendar to determine your grade at any point throughout the course.
+Discussions

-Discussions: Discussion topics are listed in the Discussion Assignment Tool.
+Discussion topics are listed in the Discussion Tool.
 Some of discussion topics will require viewing a video and the links are provided in the discussion topics instructions.
 To receive the full 100 points for participation each assignment you must post an original message and two reply messages each time.

-Original message requirements: Due as indicated on the calendar at midnight.
-200 - 300 words in length.
-Make direct connections between the prompts AND text information.
-Cite the textbook sources using APA format. include personal experiences and/or reactions.
-Worth up to 80 points
+Original message requirements:

+- Due as indicated on the calendar at midnight. - · 200 300 words in length. - Make direct connections between the prompts AND text information.
+Cite the textbook sources using APA format.

+• Include personal experiences and/or reactions.
+Worth up to 80 points Reply message requirements:

-Reply message requirements: Two replies are due every deadline at midnight as indicated on the course calendar.
-Ask questions to encourage other students to think more deeply.
-Share your own experiences that relate to the topic of discussion.
-Constructively disagree at times.
-Refer to class course work (text and video information) and apply the information or ask other students how they are applying course information.
-If you repeat yourself in your reply messages you will not get credit for one of them.
-Strive for at least three sentences in a reply or around 75-100.
+- Two replies are due every deadline at midnight as indicated on the course calendar - Ask questions to encourage other students to think more deeply. - Share your own experiences that relate to the topic of discussion. - · Constructively disagree at times. - Refer to class course work (text and video information) and apply the information or ask other students how they are applying course information. - If you repeat yourself in your reply messages you will not get credit for one of them.
 Worth up to 20 points

 You will not be given full credit for postings that do not meet the above criteria.
-Also, the use of short, choppy sentences that do not show careful thought will NOT earn you full credit.
+Also, the use of short, choppy sentences put down that do not show careful thought will NOT earn you full credit.
 It is appropriate to use sentences like, "I agree" but those sentences do not meet the requirements for grading purposes.
 See the Grading section below for more information.